 Testing procedure for research are designed according to specific objectives and could be decided by the researcher.
 However, all the studies undertaken must follow ethical standards which primarily involves full explicit consent of the patient and pre decided mutually agreed terms for any eventuality of the patient due to research activities.

-Govt. of India has earlier issued a comprehensive HIV testing policy and the following issues are reiterated here:-
+Govt. of India has earlier issued a comprehensive HIV testing policy and the following issues are reiterated here:- health care facilities during employment.

 No individual should be made to undergo a mandatory testing for HIV.